brentp/mosdepth/README.md

 Other options:

-  -F --flag <FLAG>              exclude reads with any of the bits in FLAG set [default: 1796] -q --quantize <segments>      write quantized output see docs for description.
+  -F --flag <FLAG>              exclude reads with any of the bits in FLAG set [default: 1796] -i --include-flag <FLAG>      only include reads with any of the bits in FLAG set. default is unset. [default: 0] -q --quantize <segments>      write quantized output see docs for description.
   -Q --mapq <mapq>              mapping quality threshold [default: 0] -T --thresholds <thresholds>  for each interval in --by, write number of bases covered by at